7:30 PM - 8:00 PM Dinner and Registration

 Physician Continuing Medical Education

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 1.5 Lifelong Learning (Part II) and Self-Assessment Module (SAM) points in the American Board of Pathology's Maintenance of Certification (MOC) Program.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 1.5 Medical Knowledge MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
-It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABPath Continuing Certification (formerly Maintenance of Certification or MOC) credit.
+It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

-If you are interested in having us report ABPath MOC, please ensure the following information is provided within your Member Profile:
+If you are interested in having us report ABIM MOC, please ensure the following information is provided within your CCO Member Profile:

 Date of Birth (Month/Day)

-Learners must complete the posttest with a passing score of 70% and provide additional documentation following the symposium.
+Learners must complete the post-test with a passing score of 75% and provide additional documentation following the symposium.